DamianMcNulty/project3quiz/README.md

 ### User Stories

-1. As a user I want to create a username so that I can play a game
+1. As a user, I want to create a username so that I can play a game
-2. As a user I want to submit my username so that I can start a game
+2. As a user, I want to submit my username so that I can start a game
-3. As a user I want to solve a puzzle/coding challenge so that can I play a game
+3. As a user, I want to solve a coding challenge so that can I play a game
-4. As a user I want to submit my answer to the puzzle/challenge so that I can play a game
+4. As a user, I want to submit my answer to the challenge so that I can play a game
-5. As a user I want solve the next puzzle/challenge so that I can play a game
+5. As a user, I want solve the next challenge so that I can play a game
-6. As a user I want to keep my score so that I know how I have played
+6. As a user, I want to keep my score so that I know how I have played
-7. As a user I want to view the leaderboard so that I can compare how I have played a game to other users
+7. As a user, I want to view the leaderboard so that I can compare how I have played a game to other users

 ## Technologies Used